iszczesniak/cpp/unique_ptr/index.md

 templates).
 In the example above `"A1"` is the argument passed to the constructor of type `A`.

-## No overhead
+## No performance overhead

-This example demonstrates that there is no overhead of using smart pointers.
+This example demonstrates that there is no performance overhead of using smart pointers.
 In more complicated examples there might be some small overhead, which should go away as compilers get better at optimization.

 The following example uses both the `std::unique_ptr` and